Horse Racing Market Movers - Today’s Best Backed Horses

 Check out more from the Freebets horse racing hub, including tips, stats, market movers and today’s racecards!

-When are the Market Movers updated?
+When Are the Market Movers Updated?

 The Market Movers are updated each morning by 10am, with all the best-backed horses included - so make sure and check back daily.

-How can I back the Market Movers?
+How Can I Back the Market Movers?

-You can back the Market Movers at any of the top online bookmakers on our site.
 Simply click the link to your preferred bookie, add the Market Mover to your betting slip, and place a bet as normal.

-What is a Market Mover?
+What Is a Market Mover?

-A Market Mover is a horse whose odds have shortened or lengthened in the lead-up to a race.
 A horse whose price gets larger from the market opening is called a drifter, whereas a horse whose price shortens is called a steamer.
-The price will change depending on the volume of bets placed on a horse.

-Why do Market Movers occur?
+Why Do Market Movers Occur?

 Regarding a horse’s price shortening up in the betting, this can occur for several reasons.

 Owners may feel that their horse has a strong chance in a race and will look to place a bet early at the best possible price.
-A positive mention from a trainer or a jockey about a horse can also shorten the price as punters latch on.

 It’s important to note, though, that any Market Mover will have a ‘snowball effect’ as other punters notice the odds shortening and will then also back the horse.